Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 Counsel's fees and disbursements

 Disbursements are costs related to a client's matter that are payable to third parties.
-This could include court fees for example, albeit the government's current system of charging fees to bring Tribunal claims has been ruled unlawful by the courts.
-We handle the payment of disbursements on our client’s behalf to ensure a smoother process, but may require the money to be paid to us upfront, before we pay the third party.
+We handle the payment of disbursements on our client’s behalf to ensure a smoother process, but will usually require the money to be paid to us upfront, before we pay the third party.
 This is especially the case when it comes to barristers' fees - see below.

 The most significant disbursement Employment Tribunal litigants are likely to face is the cost of barristers.
 Barristers are essentially expert trial lawyers.
 They are often engaged by solicitors, particularly in more complex cases, to provide advice, to draft or review pleadings (Claim Forms, Defences etc.) and to conduct the advocacy at the Final Hearing.
 In a simple unfair dismissal claim, a barrister may only be instructed for the final stages of a case and sometimes just to represent the client at the trial.
 In a more involved, multi-issue case, particularly if there are allegations of discrimination as well as unfair dismissal, or complex questions of law, barristers may be instructed with our clients' consent, at a much earlier stage and may be more closely involved throughout the case.

 Barristers tend to charge so-called "brief fees" to carry out discrete pieces of work, be it an advice on the merits, drafting a pleading or appearing at a hearing.
 The fees are agreed with the barrister and the client before the work is undertaken.
 As a rough guide, so called "junior" barristers tend to charge between £150 and £350 per hour plus VAT for their time, depending on their seniority and experience and the most senior barristers, ("Queen's Counsel") will charge considerably more.
 It is rare that Queen's Counsel are instructed for unfair and wrongful dismissal cases however.
 A fixed brief fee will normally be negotiated for the conduct of a Final Hearing and barristers will charge "refreshers" or daily fees for each day of any hearing beyond the first day.

 Other disbursements include:

-- couriers - rarely more than £100 if the client and the solicitors for the other party are located near to our offices
+- couriers - rarely more than £100 plus VAT if the client and the solicitors for the other party are located near to our offices

 - travelling expenses - which may include train fares, taxis, hotel costs depending on where the hearings, or any meetings outside our offices are taking place